isinaltinkaya/WPSG2022/fst_pbs.md

 resDown <- t(apply(res,1,downsampleSFS,chr=10))
 barplot(resDown,beside=T,legend=c("YRI","JPT","CEU"),names=1:9,main="realSFS downsampled polymorphic sites")
 ```

-If you had problems with the above commands the plots can also be found [here](results/yri.jpt.ceu.1dsfs.pdf)
+If you had problems with the above commands, the plots can also be found [here](results/yri.jpt.ceu.1dsfs.pdf)

   - Which population has the largest population size?